PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs: GPU-Accelerated Spectral Partitioning

-\begin{itemize} \item \textbf{FLOPs (Floating Point Operations):} Measures the total computational cost of the inference pass.
-This ought to be dominated by the dense matrix multiplication for affinity construction and the iterative matrix-vector products in the eigensolver \cite{shi2000normalized}.

-\item \textbf{Peak Memory (MB):} The maximum VRAM allocated during the forward pass.
-The peak ought to match the storage of the $N \times N$ affinity matrix, which scales quadratically with the number of tokens \cite{wang2023tokencutsegmentingobjectsimages}.
+\paragraph{\textbf{Evaluation Metrics.}} To assess efficiency, we utilize the following metrics: \begin{itemize} \item FLOPs (Floating Point Operations): Measures the total computational cost of the inference pass.
+This is dominated by the dense matrix multiplication for affinity construction and the eigendecomposition. \item Peak Memory (MB): The maximum VRAM allocated during the forward pass.
+The peak matches the storage of the $N \times N$ augmented affinity matrix, scaling quadratically with the number of tokens. \end{itemize}

-\item \textbf{Inverse Participation Ratio (IPR):} To quantify the quality of the spectral embedding without relying on ground truth labels, we compute the IPR of the Fiedler vector $v$.
-The IPR measures the localization of the eigenvector: a higher value indicates that the energy of the vector is concentrated on a specific region (the object); a low value suggests delocalized noise \cite{melas2022deep}.
-The metric is defined as: